Keto Chocolate Cake

 - Salt.
 Enhances the sweetness of the cake.

 - Butter.
-You want the butter to be unsalted, and at room temperature, not melted!
+You want the butter to be unsalted and at room temperature, not melted.

 - Vanilla extract.
 A must for any good cake recipe!

 - Frosting.
 What is a chocolate cake without some keto frosting?
+You can also do a cream cheese frosting or buttercream frosting.

-Start by creaming together the eggs, butter, and vanilla extract until smooth.
-I usually just mix by hand but you can use a hand mixer if you prefer.
+Step 1- Cream the wet ingredients.
+Cream together the eggs, butter, and vanilla extract until smooth.
+I usually mix by hand, but you can use a hand mixer if you prefer.

-Next, add the dry ingredients into the bowl and mix until a thick cake batter remains.
-Try not to over-mix the batter, because sometimes that can yield an overly gummy cake.
+Step 2- Make the cake batter.
+Add the dry ingredients to the bowl and mix until a thick cake batter remains.

-Finally, let the cakes cool completely.
+Step 4- Frost the cake.
+Let the cakes cool completely.
 Once cool, generously spread keto frosting between the two cakes and around the exterior.
 Let the cake sit for at least 30 minutes before slicing and serving.

 Storage instructions